matijakolaric-com/django-music-publisher/docs/manual_ackimport.rst

 List view
 *************************

 List view is very simple and self-explanatory.
-Just as with ``CWR exports``, the file name is a link to a page with slightly more information, and the last one opens the CWR file with syntax highlighting.
+Just as with ``CWR exports``, the file name is a link to a page with slightly more information, and the last one opens the CWR file with **syntax highlighting**.
 See :doc:`CWR exports <manual_cwrexport>` for more information.

 Work registration acknowledgements